Fete Lafayette Related Programs

 The American Revolution offered the marquis de Lafayette his first chance to serve the cause of liberty.
 Historian Iris de Rode highlights Lafayette’s monumental career during the Revolutionary War and discusses the impact of his service on the latter years of his life.

-A Portrait of Andrew Wallace, the “Savior of Lafayette” at Brandywine?
+A Portrait of Andrew Wallace, the “Rescuer of Lafayette” at Brandywine

 September 13, 2024